 There are plenty of other common errors in proofs.
-We will see more of them throughout the remainder of the book, especially in the Evaluate examples.
+We will see more examples of them throughout the remainder of the book (although we will focus more on correct proof techniques!), especially in the Evaluate examples.
+I want to say that you will likely see other examples of errors in proofs as you write your own proofs, but that would be mean.
+Probably accurate, but still mean.